 Outside of your wedding photography business, you have a life that many of your followers may not know anything about.
 In your rotation, share a bit about your family and friends, or activities you enjoy.
 These are things that allow you to connect with your followers.

-Orange County wedding photographer and ShootDotEdit Customer, Ning Wong Studios, shares about his family on his Instagram account.
+Orange County wedding photographer, Ning Wong Studios, shares about his family on his Instagram account.
 He highlights his wife on Mother’s Day, which shares more about his personal life with followers.

-When you spice up what you share on your Instagram account, you provide followers with a look into who you are as a person and photographer.
-Continue to build trust with followers with the tips in our free Guide: Instagram for the Wedding Photographer.
-Download it today!
+When you try different Instagram posts ideas on your business account, you provide followers with a look into who you are as a person and photographer.
+Continue to build trust with followers with the tips from Instagram photographers in our free Guide: Instagram for the Wedding Photographer.
+Click on the banner below to download it and gain wedding photographer Instagram tips!